 Price usually fluctuates with demand, or how many people want to fly.
 There are exceptions to these rules, but for the most part airlines charge more when they can, which are times when they’ll book flights regardless of whether the competition undercuts them a few dollars.
 Basic supply and demand aside, airlines also spend extra money maintaining planes and crews for busy seasons in the form of staff overtime, and some airlines pay staff extra on weekends when fewer people want to work.

 It’s important to understand that looking on a monthly basis will lead you to some wrong conclusions.
 I.e. while it’s true that December is the most expensive month, that’s only because the Holiday season around Christmas is extraordinary.
 Travel will be most expensive close to Thanksgiving, Christmas, and during the US summer vacation season.
 There are two major vacation schedules for schools, but May through the first Wednesday in September will have school out somewhere in the country.
 You can clearly see these times reflected in the travel volume, and flexible bargain hunters can find travel deals as the summer vacation season opens in late May and comes to a close after Labor Day.

-Percent of Flights by Day of the Week
+Average Price by Day of the Week

 Some Exceptions to the Rules

 Party flights show different patterns than work-centered flights.
 Las Vegas is the iconic party city in the USA, and it shows a very different trend compared to business-centered flights like Los Angeles to San Francisco or New York to Chicago.
 We’ll look at San Francisco flights versus flights into Las Vegas.
 While both flights will still be impacted by national trends (flights are going to be more expensive in July regardless) there are some interesting differences.
 Everyone wants to be in Las Vegas over the weekend, while business flights run most on Mondays and Fridays taking people into the city instead of out.

 Inbound Las Vegas Flights